-There is one person on the waiting list.
+There are seven (7) people on the waiting list.

-Please read the following if you are interested in commissioning me for a Windstone PYO or a Windstone Repaint – it is lengthy but it covers most anything you may want to know, If something is not covered, please feel free to use the commissions form at the bottom of this page and send me an inquiry directly.
+Please read the following if you are interested in commissioning me for a Windstone PYO – it is lengthy but it covers most anything you may want to know.
+If something is not covered, please feel free to email me to send me an inquiry directly (email is at the bottom of this page).

 Q: What is a commission?

 A: A commission is a Windstone PYO that I have painted at your request using either direct suggestions or inspiration images to come up with a scheme that you want.
 I can also closely replicate schemes that I have done previously as long as they were not OOAK (one of a kind).
 Please keep in mind that even if I replicate a scheme, every piece is unique.

 Q: Can I order a custom commission and how much input will I have?

 A: Of course!
 Please keep in mind that all custom commissions are based on my artistic style.
 As such, I will not be able to exactly replicate an artistic vision that you might have, but I am more than happy to create something for you by using your preferences or vision as inspiration!

 I always want to make sure that you are happy with your piece when ordering a commission.
 For this reason, I want you to have a lot of input on things like color scheme and general color placement!
 When we begin to discuss your commission, I will ask you if you have preferences on color schemes and if there are any styles you like that are present on pieces that I have already done.
 After I get an idea of what you are looking for or what you like, I will create mock-ups using images of the blank PYOs and laying colors over it in editing software.
 These mock-ups will NOT look exactly like the final piece!
 These are just an easy way for me to make sure that I have understood your preferences and will create a piece based on what you’d like.
 The colors are almost always somewhat different from the mock-up, but the general feeling remains the same.